CartoDB/documentation/app/content/cloud-native-workspace/overview/getting-started.md

 #### Menu

-In the left panel, you can find the navigation menu with all the available options to access the CARTO 3 features: Maps, Tilesets, Connections, Applications, Account Settings, and CARTO for Developers.
+In the left panel, you can find the navigation menu with all the available options to access the CARTO 3 features: Home, Maps, Data Explorer, Connections, Applications, Account Settings, and Developers.

 ![Menu features](/img/cloud-native-workspace/get-started/menu_features.png)